Ralph DePalma: Biography

-In 1923, he established the DePalma Manufacturing Company in Detroit to build race cars and engines for automobiles and aircraft.
+Around 1920, DePalma established the DePalma Manufacturing Company in Detroit to build race cars and engines for automobiles and aircraft.

 DePalma later competed in stock cars until he retired from racing in 1936.
 He was an honorary referee for the Indianapolis 500, the last time in 1954.

 Death

 DePalma died at his home in South Pasadena, California, from cancer on March 31, 1956, at age 73.
 He was interred in the Holy Cross Cemetery in Culver City, California.

 Film appearances

 DePalma had a small role in the 1920 Hollywood film High Speed and in 1924 played the part of the Champion in an action/drama film written by Wilfred Lucas titled Racing for Life.
 He also had a cameo in The Cool Hot Rod (1953).

 Family

 DePalma is the brother of Indianapolis 500 competitor John DePalma and the maternal uncle of 1925 Indianapolis 500 winner Peter DePaolo.